google/copybara/docs/reference.md

 new_name|`string`<br><p>The name to use in the message</p>
 separator|`string`<br><p>The separator to use when adding the label to the message</p>
 ignore_label_not_found|`boolean`<br><p>If a label is not found, ignore the error and continue.</p>
+all|`boolean`<br><p>By default Copybara tries to find the most relevant instance of the label.
+First looking into the message and then looking into the changes in order.
+If this field is true it exposes all the matches instead.</p>

 #### Examples: